Recycling Icon

 • Recycling one aluminum can save enough energy to run a TV for three hours.

-• Up to 90% of the energy used during a washing machine’s cleaning cycle goes into heating the water, so use the cold setting
+• Up to 90% of the energy used during a washing machine’s cleaning cycle goes into heating the water, so use the cold setting when possible.

 • In response to the first Earth Day in 1970, the U.S. Government created the Clean Air, Clean Water, Endangered Species Acts, and the EPA.